 Why Work at AES?

 ”My plan was to come to AES for three years.
 That turned into five, and it has now been over 10 years.
 Since my first interview with the leadership, I have felt warmth and that I belong to a community.
 What’s more, I have experienced phenomenal growth here.
-Whether it’s trying out new technology in my classroom or taking on a departmental leadership position, the school has supported me every step of the way.
+Whether it’s trying out new technology in my classroom or taking on a departmental leadership position, the School has supported me every step of the way.
 Both of my children studied at AES and didn’t let us leave, either!
-This school becomes your second home.”
-Charu G., former Middle School Science teacher
+This School becomes your second home.”

-Spotlight - Glimpses of India
+Spotlight—Glimpses of India

 Photo Credits: Thank you Kimberlynn Strever